dwaithe/ijpython_roi/README.md

 - numpy

 ### Background:
-I wanted a way of efficiently encoding ROI into tiff files so that the information could be used interchangeably between ImageJ and python.
+I wanted a way of efficiently encoding ROI into tiff files so that the information could be used interchangeably between ImageJ and Python.

 I haven't implemented all the features.
 At the moment it is possible to encode and decode rectangular regions.